The name Ring Energy Inc. (REI) should be kept on your radar - The Dwinnex

-As of close of business last night, Ring Energy Inc.’s stock clocked out at $2.27, down -2.58% from its previous closing price of $2.33.
-On the day, 3325260 shares were traded.
-REI stock price reached its highest trading level at $2.3350 during the session, while it also had its lowest trading level at $2.2100.
+As of close of business last night, Ring Energy Inc.’s stock clocked out at $2.32, up 4.98% from its previous closing price of $2.21.
+In other words, the price has increased by $+0.1100 from its previous closing price.
+On the day, 3262445 shares were traded.
+REI stock price reached its highest trading level at $2.3200 during the session, while it also had its lowest trading level at $2.2100.

 Top 5 Undervalued Stocks To Own In 2023